Verizon Participates in the TRUSTe Privacy Program[ more ]

-When you contact us or we contact you with calls, e-mail, in writing, or through a feature on our websites or in our applications, we may monitor or record that communication or keep a record of the transaction to help us train employees and provide high-quality customer service.
+When you contact us or we contact you, we may monitor or record that communication or keep a record of the transaction to help us train employees and better serve you.

 Information Collected When You Use Verizon Products and Services

 We collect information about your use of our products, services and sites.
-Information such as call records, websites visited, wireless location, application and feature usage, network traffic data, product and device-specific information, service options you choose, mobile and device numbers, video streaming and video packages and usage, movie rental and purchase data, FiOS TV viewership, and other similar information may be used for billing purposes, to deliver and maintain products and services, or to help you with service-related issues or questions.
-In addition, subject to any legal restrictions that may apply, this information may be used for other purposes such as providing you with information about product or service enhancements, determining your eligibility for new products and services, and marketing to you based on your use of your products and services.
-This information may also be used to: (1) manage and protect our networks, services and users from fraudulent, abusive, or unlawful uses; and (2) subject to consent practices described in this policy, help us improve our services, research and develop new products, and offer promotions and other services.
+Information such as call records, websites visited, wireless location, app and feature usage, network traffic data, product and device-specific information and identifiers, service options you choose, mobile and device numbers, video streaming and video packages and usage, movie rental and purchase data, FiOS TV viewership, and other similar information may be used for billing purposes, to deliver and maintain products and services, or to help you with service-related issues or questions.
+In addition, this information may be used for purposes such as providing you with information about product or service enhancements, determining your eligibility for new products and services, and marketing to you.
+This information may also be used to manage and protect our networks, services and users from fraudulent, abusive, or unlawful uses; and help us improve our services, research and develop new products, and offer promotions and other services.

-When you establish an online account with us, we maintain information about your user identification and password.
-This information is used to identify you when you sign in to your account.
+When you establish an online account or register on our sites or apps, we collect information about your user identification, password and secret questions and answers.
+We use this information to authenticate you when you sign in.

 Information Provided to Us by Third Parties